MagaluCloud/magalu/mgc/cli/docs/tag/values/create.md

 ## Flags:
 ```
+    --cli.list-links enum[=table]   List all available links for this command (one of "json", "table" or "yaml")
     --description string            Description of the value (max character count: 500)
 -h, --help                          help for create
     --name string                   Name of the value, unique within the tag (required)
     --tag-name string               Tag name that will own the value (required)
 ```

 ## Global Flags: